ozacod/forge-v2/web/frontend/docs/docs/configuration/hooks.md

 # Git Hooks Configuration

 Git hooks are configured through the interactive TUI (`cpx new`).
-There is no `cpx.yaml` to edit—pick the checks you want when creating the project.
+Pick the checks you want when creating the project.

 ## Choose hooks in the TUI